mtempleheald/mtempleheald.github.io/_posts/2018-11-14-GitHub-Pages-and-jekyll-themes-.md

 * A home page referencing all public projects I've been working on, in a manner of my choosing.

 The future's bright, the future's GitHub Pages.

+### Upgrading Jekyll (edit)

+I recently had a github security warning relating to one of Jekyll's dependencies (nokogiri).
+I'm not a Ruby developer so fixing this wasn't quite as obvious as you'd hope.
+For future reference the approach is to simply run `bundle update jekyll` or just `bundle update`.
+Bundle is the Ruby package (gem) manager so obviously requires Ruby to be installed but I'd removed this during a tidyup.
+After installation though everything just worked and the security warning has gone